 Feature Description Beta Features for Verilog Enables use of any Verilog beta features included in the release.
 Enabling this checkbox is equivalent to including a set_option -hdl_define -set BETA_FEATURES_ON directive in the project file.
-Tcl equivalent: set_option -beta_vfeatures 0 1 Include Path Order Specifies the search paths for the include commands in the Verilog design files of your project.
+Tcl equivalent: set_option -beta_vfeatures 0 1 Auto Infer Blackbox Selects how undefined modules are treated in the synthesis tool.
+Selecting None (the default) causes the compiler to error out when an undefined module is encountered.
+Selecting With BIDIR ports creates a black box for the undefined module and generates a warning message, but allows the operation to continue; this mode matches the behavior of Certify.
+Tcl equivalent: set_option -auto_infer_blackbox 0 1 Loop Limit Allows you to override the default compiler loop limit value of 2000 in the RTL.
+You can apply loop limits using the Verilog loop_limit or the VHDL syn_looplimit directive.
+For details about these directives, see loop_limit, on page 36 and syn_looplimit, on page 117 in the Attribute Reference.
+Tcl equivalent: set_option -looplimit loopLimitValue Include Path Order Specifies the search paths for the include commands in the Verilog design files of your project.
 Use the buttons in the upper right corner of the box to add, delete, or reorder the paths.
 The include paths are relative.
-See Updating Verilog Include Paths in Older Project Files, on page 63 in the User Guide for additional information.
+See Updating Verilog Include Paths in Older Project Files, on page 65 in the User Guide for additional information.
 Library Directories Specifies all the paths to the directories which contain the Verilog library files to be included in your design for the project.
+Library Extensions (space separated) Adds library extensions to Verilog library files included in your design for the project and searches the directory paths you specified that contain these Verilog library files.
+To use library extensions, see Using Library Extensions for Verilog Library Files, on page 40 in the User Guide.
+Tcl equivalent: set_option -libext . libextName1 .libextName1 Enter a space between each unique library extension.